 Essential oil diffuser

 RV’s can get stinky.
-Small space, black tanks, pets . . .
-We bought the one we use from Doterra.
+Small space, black tanks, pets . . . an essential oil diffuser can really help with smells!

 One large mixing bowl.
 For mixing doughnut and pancake mix!
 Again check the size of your rig and where you will be storing your bowl to see how big you can go.
 We also use this bowl for popcorn on movie nights.